Moddable-OpenSource/pebble-examples/readme.md

 ### Poco renderer- `hellopoco-gbitmap` – Renders bitmaps stored in `GBitmap` resources using Poco.
 - `hellopoco-text` – Example of rendering text with Poco using Moddable SDK fonts.
 Includes Japanese text to demonstrate UTF-8 multibyte support.
 - `hellopoco-pebbletext` – Example of rendering text with Poco using Pebble built-in fonts.
+- `hellopoco-pebblegraphics` – Use Pebble's line, round rectangle, and circle graphics operations.
 - `hellowatchface` – An example watchface app in JavaScript.

 ### Rocky